WENWENYU/jamesdiao.github.io/_posts/2017-09-05-ypu-bobby-jindal.md

 ### 4. Empirical Problems

 #### Jindal's Argument
-It's true that most other countries have single-payer systems, and that these countries have lower health costs.
+Most other countries have single-payer systems and these countries do have lower health costs.
 However, the single-payer system didn't make any real improvements; it simply kept spending low by rationing care.
-Jindal points to massive closures of hospitals and cuts to physician incomes to demonstrate decreased accessibility and quality.
+The resulting cuts to physician incomes and hospital closures only decrease accessibility and quality.

 #### My thoughts
-Jindal's first claim felt poorly substantiated.
-He dodged the empirical success of single-payer systems in other countries by attributing it to rationing.
-This ignores data [needs citation] showing that other countries have similar utilization rates and quality metrics across the board.
-Jindal is correct that access is not 100% universal in other countries either--that wait times are longer and sometimes care is inaccessible.
-However, the U.S. does the same thing--only people are triaged by ability to pay rather than need.
+Jindal is correct that wait times can be quite long for non-urgent issues and that the most expensive medicines are often inaccessible.
+This is a problem that would almost certainly come with implementing a single-payer system.
+However, we should put these problems in context.
+We care about wait times and access to specific medications, but mostly insofar as they improve outcomes.
+And the [data](https://www.healthaffairs.org/doi/full/10.1377/hlthaff.22.3.89) shows that countries with single-payer systems have similar utilization rates and quality metrics across the board.
+Rationing is certainly not ideal, but it might be the only way to ensure that limited resources are available for those who need it--not just those who have the ability to pay.

 ### 5. The Alternative

-#### Jindal's Argument
+#### Jindal's Argument (to be perfectly honest, I missed some parts here)
-1. Patient centered, choice and competition
-2. Labor union, different associations
-3. 100 million resources in high risk pools
-4. More transparency for price and quality info
+Most people would agree that the current health care system is broken.
+Luckily, we don't have to choose between bad and worse--we can improve quality with market-based policies.
+First, a focus on choice and competition would help keep healthcare patient-centered.
+Second, we should create voluntary purchasing pools through labor unions and other associations.
+Third, we should provide funding (around $100 million) for high-risk pools.
+Fourth, we should increase transparency through updated websites that provide price and quality information.

 #### My thoughts
-Coming soon!
+Unfortunately, Jindal did not go very deep into his plans.
+I understand though--it was near the end of his time, and he wanted to focus on ideological points rather than technical details.
+I have to say that I'm a little skeptical about voluntary purchasing pools--what stops the sickest people from opting in and the healthiest from opting out?
+These would then just turn into high-risk pools, which are either completely unsustainable or contain a series of catches (high premiums, high deductibles, exclusions for pre-existing conditions, annual or lifetime limits, etc.).
+Jindal's proposed 100 million dollar safety net sounds like a lot of money, but in the world of American healthcare, it's a pittance.
+The [Kaiser Family Foundation](https://www.kff.org/health-reform/issue-brief/high-risk-pools-for-uninsurable-individuals/) notes that net losses across 35 state high-risk pools added to over $1.2 billion in 2011.
+Jindal's last point is fairly uncontroversial--I would argue that the ACA's healthcare exchanges have already done this, but it's very possible that healthcare.gov has plenty of issues that I'm not aware of.

 ## Concluding Thoughts

-I may not have represented Jindal's points quite fairly, but this was my understanding.
-It's also a bit unfair that I can cite sources more freely than he could on a stage.

-I learned a lot more about the fundamental logic behind the other side, and I can understand how I could support the same position, given a different set of assumptions and values.
+I hope that I represented Jindal's points fairly, but it's also easy to miss things in a speech.
+Either way, I learned a lot about the fundamental logic behind the conservative view on healthcare.
+It's a really complicated issue, and I see how I could come to support the other side, given a different set of assumptions and values.

 ## Update (9/7/2017)